ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Outline
 - RTMP vs WebRTC vs SRT :arrow_backward:
 - Deep dive into SRT
-- What protocol are we use, why ?
+- What protocol are we using and why ?
 - DEMO

 ---